bennycode/sort-everything/README.md

 # Sort Everything

-This VS Code extension sorts actively opened JSON files by pressing "Alt" + "Shift" + "L".
+This VS Code extension sorts JSON, YAML and plain text files by pressing a hotkey (default: "Alt" + "Shift" + "L").

 ## How to run locally?